Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

       - optional-faker==1.0.0.post2
 ```

-To create the environment needed:
+To create the environment needed, run the following in your shell:

 ```bash
 conda env create -f environment.yml conda activate sf-ingest-examples
 ```

-Anytime you want to come back to this guide, you can reactivate this environment with:
+Anytime you want to come back to this guide, you can reactivate this environment by running the following in your shell:

 ```bash
 conda activate sf-ingest-examples
 ```